Saint Regis Mountain at the Paul Smiths VIC (3 June 2011)

 Paul Smiths VIC Programs

-The Paul Smith's College VIC (Visitor Interpretive Center) in Paul Smiths, New York, offers a wide variety of free and fee-based arts, sports, and educational programs throughout the year, including bird walks and nature walks, trail runs, children's educational programs, art exhibits, concerts, lectures, workshops, and naturalist-led paddles.
+The 3,000-acre Paul Smith's College VIC (Visitor Interpretive Center) in Paul Smiths, New York, offers a wide variety of free and fee-based arts, sports, and educational programs throughout the year, including bird walks and nature walks, children's educational programs, art exhibits, concerts, lectures, workshops, and naturalist-led paddles.
 The VIC also hosts the annual Great Adirondack Birding Celebration on the first weekend in June.
 An adjacent Butterfly House features butterflies and moths in all stages of development.
-The VIC is also a partner in the Northern New York Maple Project.
+The VIC has also developed a maple sugaring operation and participates in the New York State Maple Producers Association's Maple Weekends during the spring sugaring season.

 Trail System

-The 3,000-acre VIC features 6 miles of interpretive trails and 8 miles of back country trails that showcase the natural beauty of the Adirondack Mountains and provide unparalleled opportunities to view, hear, photograph, and enjoy nature.
+The VIC's 25 miles of trails, including 6 miles of interpretive nature trails, showcase the natural beauty of the Adirondack Mountains and provide unparalleled opportunities to view, hear, photograph, and enjoy nature.
 The trails weave through woodland and marshland, by ponds, brooks, and bogs.

 Exploring Adirondack Nature